mhdemd/Ecommerce-Django-REST-APIs/README.md

   - Managing task queues as a message broker for Celery.
   - **Storing temporary tokens** for email verification and OTPs for enhanced security and performance.

+### Testing
+This project includes a suite of tests to ensure the correct functionality and performance of the API endpoints.

 ![Demo](docs/assets/pytest.gif)